News

 1. Unwinder: This is the portion of the machine that holds the roll of material that is to be slit.

-2. Guiding system: This system helps to guide the material as it is being unwound, ensuring that it stays straight and centered as it is being slit.
+2. Guiding system: This system helps to guide the material as it is being unwound, ensuring that it stays straight and centered.

 3. Cutting system: This is the portion of the machine that actually cuts the material.
-The cutting system can consist of a variety of different types of blades or knives, depending on the type of material being cut and the desired width of the slit.
+The cutting system can consist of a variety of different types of blades or knives.

 4. Rewinder: This is the portion of the machine that winds the cut material into smaller rolls.

-5. Control panel: This is the portion of the machine that allows the operator to control the speed of the unwinding and rewinding, as well as the width of the slit.
+5. Control panel: This is the portion of the machine that allows the operator to control the speed and width of the slit.

 6. Safety guards: These are in place to protect the operator from the moving parts of the machine.